Last Updated on: 27th September 2023, 08:49 am

 How Often Do Lovebirds Breed?

 If you maintain optimum breeding conditions, lovebirds may mate several times a year.
-It’s not uncommon for captive lovebirds to lay eggs as often as 5-6 times in a single 12-month period.
+It’s surprisingly common for captive lovebirds to lay eggs 5-6 times in 12 months.

 What Happens After Lovebirds Breed?

-In the immediate aftermath of breeding, a hen may be slightly less affectionate toward her mate.
-She may become more territorial and protective of food and continue lining and preparing a nesting box.
+In the immediate aftermath of breeding, a hen may be less affectionate toward her mate.
+She may become more territorial and protective of food while continuing to line the nesting box.

 How Many Eggs Do Lovebirds Lay at a Time?

-The average clutch of eggs for a lovebird is 4 to 6.
-The lovebird won’t lay all her eggs at once; most lay eggs roughly every other day until done.
+The average clutch of eggs for a lovebird is 4 to 7.
+However, a lovebird won’t lay all her eggs at once.
+Lovebirds release an egg every 24-48 hours until all eggs have been laid.

-A few days after the egg has hatched, hold it around a foot away and shine a small flashlight against the shell.
+A few days after the egg has hatched, hold it a foot away and shine a small flashlight against the shell.
 If the egg is fertilized, you’ll see red veins within the shell and a small, dark shape.
-This is an embryo.
+This is the embryo.

 Unfertilized eggs will have a yellow yolk but no spider-like veins.